A "home away from home" for Ukrainian Refugees in Latvia

 Funding

-The Salvation Army's work for refugees in Latvia has been funded by The International Salvation Army community (primarily donors from USA, UK and Sweden) and from locally generated donations.
+The Salvation Army's work for refugees in Latvia has been funded by YOU, along with donors from The International Salvation Army community (primarily donors from USA, UK and Sweden).

 Here are some examples of how your money will be used: